darrenmeehan/BuddyPress-Like/readme.txt

 == Upgrade Notice ==

 = 0.3 =
-Bug fixes, text with WP 4.4 and BP 2.4 - See changelog.txt for more details.
+Bug fixes, tested with WP 4.4 and BP 2.4 - See changelog.txt for more details.

-= jQuery UI removed as it should be utilised in theme

 = 0.2.0 =
 jQuery UI added back, which is required for some themes.